 Once approved by the Committee, the Policy is shared and communicated across the Council, with the refreshed version published on the policy register maintained on the Council's website.
-The last review was carried out in September 2022.
+The next review will be carried out in October 2022.

 The Council's Risk Appetite Statement, covering its attitude to service delivery, infrastructure, compliance and financial risks, was approved at the meeting of the Policy and Sustainability Committee on 30 November 2021.